Steffi Graf: Early life

 Stefanie Graf was born on 14 June 1969, in Mannheim, Baden-Württemberg, West Germany, to Heidi Schalk and car-and-insurance salesman Peter Graf (18 June 1938 − 30 November 2013).
 When she was nine years old, her family moved to the neighboring town of Brühl.
 She has a younger brother, Michael.

 Her father, an aspiring tennis coach, first introduced her to the game, teaching his three-year-old daughter how to swing a wooden racket in the family's living room.
-She began practising on a court at the age of four and played in her first tournament at five.
+She began practicing on a court at the age of four and played in her first tournament at five.
 She soon began taking the top prize at junior tournaments with regularity, going on to win the European Championships 12s and 18s in 1982.

 Career

 Early career

 Graf played in her first professional tournament in October 1982 at Filderstadt, Germany.
 She lost her first round match 6–4, 6–0 to Tracy Austin, a two-time US Open champion and former world No. 1 player.

 At the start of her first full professional year in 1983, Graf was 13 years old and ranked world No. 124.
 She won no titles during the next three years, but her ranking climbed steadily to world No. 98 in 1983, No. 22 in 1984, and No. 6 in 1985.
 In 1984, she first gained international attention when she almost upset the tenth seed, Jo Durie of the United Kingdom, in a fourth round Centre Court match at Wimbledon.
 In August as a 15-year-old (and youngest entrant) representing West Germany, she won the tennis demonstration event at the 1984 Olympic Games in Los Angeles.
 No medals were awarded as this was not an official Olympic event.

 Graf's schedule was closely controlled by her father Peter Graf, who limited her play so that she would not burn out.
 In 1985, for instance, she played only ten events leading up to the US Open, whereas another up-and-coming star, Gabriela Sabatini, played 21.
 Peter Graf also kept a tight rein on his daughter's personal life.
 Social invitations on the tour were often declined as Graf's focus was kept on practicing and match play.
 Working with her father and then-coach Pavel Složil, Graf typically practiced for up to four hours a day, often heading straight from airports to practice courts.
 This narrow focus meant that Graf, already shy and retiring by nature, made few friends on the tour in her early years, but it led to a steady improvement in her play.